jcoutch/ffmpeg-android/README.md

 git submodule update --recursive --remote svn up lame-svn
 ```
-* The only module that

-* Find the executable binary in `build` directory.
+* The compiled executables will be stored in the `/build` directory.
 * If you want to use FONTCONFIG then you need to specify your custom fontconfig config file (e.g - "FONTCONFIG_FILE=/sdcard/fonts.conf ./ffmpeg --version", where /sdcard/fonts.conf is location of your FONTCONFIG configuration file).

 License
 ----
-  check files LICENSE.GPLv3 and LICENSE
+  Licenses for this repo are in [LICENSE.GPLv3](https://github.com/jcoutch/ffmpeg-android/blob/master/LICENSE.GPLv3) and [LICENSE](https://github.com/jcoutch/ffmpeg-android/blob/master/LICENSE).